Top

 Who Knows Both Sides of the Courtroom

 Mark Sledge has spent decades advocating for injured clients—and before that, he sat on the bench as Mississippi’s youngest Circuit Court Judge.
-He understands the legal intricacies, but more importantly, he understands how to build a case that resonates with a jury.
-If you or someone you love was hurt due to a property owner’s carelessness, don’t wait.
-We offer free consultations and handle cases on a contingency fee basis, which means you don’t pay us unless we recover compensation for you.
+He understands the legal intricacies of these types of cases, but more importantly, he knows how to build a case that speaks to a jury.
+If you or a loved one suffered harm due to a property owner’s carelessness, don’t wait.
+We offer free consultations and handle cases on a contingency fee basis, which means you pay nothing unless we recover compensation for you.

 What to Do After a Property-Related Injury